ruthrootz/azure-certifications-study-notes/az-204/scott-duffy-course.md

     - access is based on type + role + scope
     - roles
         - owner: access to everything and can grant access to other users
-        - contributer: access to everything but can't grant access to others
+        - contributor: access to everything but can't grant access to others
         - reader: read-only
         - and tons more, specific to types of resources
         - and custom roles